tp-kafka/exercise/exercise01.md

 ## Exercise
 Using the commands provided below:
  1. Check which topics are available in the cluster
- 2. Create a new topic
-    with 3 partitions and replication factor of 1
+ 2. Create a new topic with 3 partitions and replication factor of 3
- 3. Take turns to produce and consume messages from your topic; one person in the teams produces, the other receives
+ 3. Take turns to produce and consume messages from your topic; one person in the team produces, the other receives
  4. You can create and delete topics, but make sure that at the end your team has 1 available topic.
 You will need it in the following exercise

 ## Useful commands